-There is no direct entry from high school into Medical School.
+There is no direct entry from high school into the Doctor of Medicine program.
 Students must first complete at least two years of university study in another Faculty.
-Some applicants with outstanding ability are admitted to Medical School after two or three years of full-time study, but most students complete at least four years of full-time university study before beginning Medical School.
+Some applicants with outstanding ability are admitted to the Doctor of Medicine program after two or three years of full-time study, but most students complete at least four years of full-time university study before beginning the Doctor of Medicine program.

-Prior to being admitted to Medical School, applicants must complete university courses in biology, English, general chemistry (including inorganic chemistry), organic chemistry, physics, statistics and biochemistry.
-Additional requirements include writing the Medical College Admission Test (MCAT) and submitting closed Letters of Reference.
-Applicants with a competitive cumulative average, the prerequisite courses, the MCAT average and personal activities will earn an interview for admission into the University of Alberta Medical School.
+Applicants are required to write the Medical College Admission Test (MCAT) and submit closed Letters of Reference.
+Applicants with a competitive cumulative average, MCAT average and personal activities might earn an interview for admission into the University of Alberta Doctor of Medicine program.

 Note: Applicants to the Doctor of Medicine program must apply using the online application.

-Alberta Grade 12 Preparation: It is recommended that students have the following Grade 12 subjects in order to complete the prerequisites: English Language Arts 30-1, Biology 30, Chemistry 30, Mathematics 30-1 and Physics 30.
+Alberta Grade 12 Preparation: It is recommended that students have the following Grade 12 subjects: English Language Arts 30-1, Biology 30, Chemistry 30, Mathematics 30-1 and Physics 30.

 Preprofessional Study Time: Students are encouraged to obtain a baccalaureate degree before admission but may apply after two or three years in a degree program.
-A Bachelor of Science (General) is one appropriate preprofessional route, but there are no limitations.
+A Bachelor of Science (General) is one appropriate preprofessional route but there are no limitations.
 Preference is not given to one degree program over another.

 At least 2 years of full-time study required (★60, of which ★30 must be taken full-time in one Fall/Winter) (★ = units of course weight).

-- Medical College Admission Test (MCAT) - the Faculty will not accept the MCAT written in the Spring of the academic year of admission.
+- Medical College Admission Test (MCAT) - All applicants must know their MCAT scores prior to the application deadline.
 If an applicant has written the MCAT more than once, MCAT scores from the most successful sitting will be considered by the Faculty.
 Scores from the new MCAT2015 exam will only be considered and have been written within the last five years prior to the application deadline.
-See University of Alberta Calendar § 15.9.9 for more information.
+See University of Alberta Calendar § 16.9.9 for more information.

 - Letters of reference